CSC207-UofT/course-project-group-051/phase0/progress_report.md

 ## Scenario Walk-Through Summary:
 Our walk-through defines the most basic use of the app.
 Our idea generation of CRC cards used this scenario to ensure our specifications were met.
+This is also a scenario we made sure to implement in our skeleton code.

 ## Skeleton Code:
 Our skeleton code utilizes our CRC cards, by implementing the methods and variables required